Performance Impact

 Caching Strategies

-- • HTML pages: Cache for 1 hour to 1 day
+HTML pages: Cache for 1 hour to 1 day depending on update frequency.

-- • API responses: Cache based on update frequency
+API responses: Cache based on how frequently data changes.

 CDN Integration

-- Edge locations: Serve content from closest server
+- Edge locations: Serve content from the closest server to each visitor

 Mobile Performance